 Tokens taken from your subscription by users have 3 possible states:

-Consumed tokens have been used to collect data and so cannot be returned
+Consumed tokens have been used to collect data and so cannot be reclaimed.

-There are two ways to reclaim assigned tokens: from one individual member, or from every subscription member at once.
+There are two ways to reclaim On Account tokens: from one individual member, or from every subscription member at once.

-To reclaim assigned tokens from one member, go to the Members tab of your subscription management tools and click on the name of the member you want to reclaim tokens from.
+To reclaim On Account tokens from one member, go to the Members tab of your subscription management tools and click on the name of the member you want to reclaim tokens from.
 You'll then see a blue Reclaim Tokens button, shown in the image below.
-If you click this you'll be shown a pop-up message telling you how many assigned tokens that user has available to reclaim.
+If you click this you'll be shown a pop-up message telling you how many On Account tokens that user has available to reclaim.
 You can enter the number of those tokens that you would like to reclaim.

 On the Members section, you can see a list of all the users currently on your subscription:

-Clicking on a member's name opens a modal window where you can see their usage, set their roles, and remove them from the subscription:
+Clicking on a member's name opens a popup window where you can see their usage, set their roles, and remove them from the subscription:

 There are two special roles that you can give to members of your subscription: